-If given prior notice, the Panel can arrange for an interpreter to be present at a hearing to assist applicants from non-English speaking backgrounds and the Panel will pay for any costs involved in using the services of an interpreter.
-While applicants are permitted to bring along a support person, they may wish to note that any interpreting services must be provided through a professional agency as arranged by the Panel and not by a support person.
+If given prior notice, the Panel can arrange for an interpreter at a hearing to assist applicants from non-English speaking backgrounds and the Panel will pay for any costs involved in using the services of an interpreter.
+While applicants are permitted to attend with a support person, they may wish to note that any interpreting services must be provided through a professional agency as arranged by the Panel and not by a support person.

 Hearing dates for 2020